 - 1. Prior to making any changes, contact the appropriate Program Coordinator to discuss the minor changes to be made to the IEP. - 2.
 Discuss the program amendment with the building Principal. - 3.
-Review the contents of the entire IEP against the IEP review checklist.
-The IEP is a legal document and every IEP meeting is an opportunity to check for compliance and fix necessary changes.
-The end result, regardless of the type of IEP meeting, is to leave with a child-centered IEP that is compliant. - 4.
+Review the contents of the entire IEP against the IEP review checklist. - 4.
 Contact the parent and discuss the proposed changes to the IEP in person or over the phone.
 Be very specific about the change(s) being recommended for the IEP.
 Take very good notes and record them on the "Parent/Guardian Notification of Individualized Education Program Amendment" page. - 5.
 If the parent is in agreement with the changes proceed with steps 6 15. - 6.
 Click on the student's "Active IEP", then click on the blue "Amend IEP" box. - 7.
 Enter in the Amendment Date. - 8.
 Select the forms you will amend. - 9.
 Click on the blue "Create Amendment" button and then click "ok". - 10.
 You will see forms to be amended, have a strike through; scroll down and you will see the "Date-Amendment" along with the forms to be amended. - 11.
 Click on "Program Amendment" and then complete the "Parent/Guardian Notification of Individualized Education Program Amendment".
 Modify the other forms you selected to be amended. - 12.
 After the discussion has been held, the Special Education Teacher will, 1) ensure notes are entered, 2) ensure changes discussed with the parent are reflected in EmbraceIEP, 3) and click the "Submit IEP" button.
 Once the "Submit IEP" has been reviewed by your Mid-State Secretary the IEP will be locked (archived). - 13.
 Make copies of the Program Amendment form along with any other IEP pages that were changed and send home to the parent.
-Emailing is best and request the parents respond in writing of their agreement if possible.
+Emailing is best and request the parents respond in writing of their agreement to the amendment.
 You must also provide this information to the student's regular education teacher(s) and related service providers. - 14.
 Paper clip all original amendment documents on the top of the student's current Annual IEP and place in their temporary file (usually located in the school office). - 15.
 Inform the building principal of the IEP changes made.